 It is important to understand what white balance is in photography.
 White Balance has a large impact on the colour tones of your photograph.
 Choosing the correct white balance will determine the colour temperature of your photograph.
-The right white balance will give you correct tones.
+The right white balance will give you the correct tones.
 However if not selected well then your photograph will look too cold or too warm.
 This results in skin tones and other objects within the photograph having the wrong colour tone.

 What is white balance?